Sudhakar Chaturvedi: Early life

-Pandit Chaturvedi was reportedly born on 20 April 1897 in Bangalore, Karnataka, India (or in Kyatsandra in Tumkur district, Karnataka state according to one report).
+Chaturvedi was reportedly born on 20 April 1897 in Bangalore, Karnataka, British India (or in Kyatsandra in Tumkur district, Karnataka state according to one report).
 One report also claimed an age of 121 in 2011, which would put his birth in 1890.
-He was born in a Kannada Madhva Brahmin family.
 He learned all the Shastras and Vedas in a traditional Gurukul Kangri University in Haridwar.
 He was inspired by the life of Maharshi Dayananda Saraswati at young age and embraced Arya Samaj and its teachings for the rest of his life.

-Freedom Struggle and Vedic Scholarship
+Freedom struggle and Vedic scholarship

-Pandit Chaturvedi was given his title "Chaturvedi", which literally means "master of the four Vedas," for his knowledge of the Vedas.
+Chaturvedi was given his title "Chaturvedi", which literally means "master of the four Vedas," for his knowledge of the Vedas.
 He was a disciple of Swami Shraddhanand at Gurukul Kangri in Haridwar, where he got his Veda Vachaspati degree (equivalent to a postgraduate degree).

-Pandit Chaturvedi was a contemporary of Mahatma Gandhi, whom he first met when studying the Vedas in a gurukula in northern India.
+Chaturvedi was a contemporary of Mahatma Gandhi, whom he first met when studying the Vedas in a Gurukula in northern India.
 Subsequently, he became an ardent follower of Gandhian methods.
 He was a witness to many events in the Indian independence movement, including being an eyewitness to the 1919 Jallianwala Bagh massacre.
 He was known as Gandhi's Postman, as he took down and delivered letters dictated by Gandhi addressed to the Viceroys or Governors-General.
 Gandhi called him 'Karnataki'.
 He lost the use of his right arm in 1938 while travelling with Gandhi, when the railwayman detached the last three compartments of the train as it was struggling to climb uphill.
 He took part in the freedom struggle and was arrested at least 31 times during the freedom struggle, landing in prisons all over the country from Peshawar to Vellore.

 He was offered the post of minister in the old Mysore state by Sardar Vallabhbhai Patel, which he turned down.
 He also campaigned for the unification of the state.

 Later life

 He continued his inspiration that he took from the life of Maharshi Dayanand Saraswati of the Arya Samaj.
 He adopted a man named Arya Mitra as his son, and had three grandchildren.
 He never married:

-Pandit Chaturvedi was the first teacher of Sri Sri Ravi Shankar.
+Chaturvedi was the first teacher of Sri Sri Ravi Shankar.
 In 2011 he took part in the India Against Corruption campaign.
-He lived in Jayanagar, Bangalore, Karnataka, India. and in 2010 stated he was still working for eight hours every day.
+He lived in Jayanagar, Bangalore, Karnataka, India and in 2010 stated he was still working for eight hours every day.
 This included an hour-long lecture he gave on the Vedas every Saturday.
 He woke up at 3 am or 3:30, going to bed by 7 pm.
 He advised people to "follow the instructions in the Vedas and a happy life awaits you."
 He practiced a strict vegetarian diet.
 He said he wanted to live to 300.
-Pandit Chaturvedi died on 27 February 2020, at the claimed age of 122.